SAP/spartacus-docs/_pages/dev/authentication.md

 - `AuthConfig.authentication.sendAuthHeaderOnRevoke`: Enables or disables sending the current token in the "Authorization" header.
 - `AuthConfig.authentication.useClientTokens`: Enables or disables the use of client tokens being sent with otherwise public APIs.
 This was achieved in the OCC adapter layer by adding a special header using the `USE_CLIENT_TOKEN` constant.
 An interceptor reads this header value and replaces it with an "Authorization" header with a client token as the value.
 Note that the `USE_CLIENT_TOKEN` header is still removed from requests even when `useClientTokens` is set to `false`.

+You can learn more about advanced configuration of the authentication flow by looking at the `angular-oauth2-oidc` library source code, as well as the [angular-oauth2-oidc documentation](https://github.com/manfredsteyer/angular-oauth2-oidc).

 ## Authentication Feature Toggles